turbot/steampipe-docs/docs/reference/env-vars/steampipe_plugin_memory_max_mb.md

 # STEAMPIPE_PLUGIN_MEMORY_MAX_MB

 Set a default memory soft limit for each plugin process.
+Steampipe sets `GOMEMLIMIT` for each plugin process to the specified value.
+The Go runtime does not guarantee that the memory usage will not exceed the limit, but rather uses it as a target to optimize garbage collection.

 Note that each plugin can have its own `memory_max_mb` set in [a `plugin` definition](/docs/reference/config-files/plugin), and that value would override this default setting.